 To keep the marijuana financial services industry free of unethical and unlawful business professionals, the state of Colorado has introduced a surety bond requirement that all marijuana financial service businesses must fulfill to comply with the laws of the state and industry and legally do business.
 The surety bond must be in an amount equal to the assets of the cooperative as of December 31st of the previous year or $1 million, whichever amount is lesser in value.
 As a marijuana financial services cooperative becomes established in the state and begins to appoint its board of directors and appointed officials, a blanket surety bond to cover all board members must be obtained.

 For more information about the legal requirements of marijuana financial services cooperatives in Colorado, you can find the full text of HB 1398 here.

-The experts at SuretyBonds.com are ready to assist you with all of your bonding needs.
+The experts at SuretyBonds.com are familiar with this new bond requirement and are ready to assist you with all of your bonding needs.
 When you’re ready to get bonded, give us a call at 1 (800) 308-4358 Monday through Thursday between 7 a.m. and 7 p.m.
 CST and between 7 a.m. and 6 p.m.
 CST on Friday.
 Or, you can fill out our instant online contact form.
 You’ll be connected with an expert surety specialist who will walk you through each step of the bonding process.